 WINTER ADVISORY: Please remember that the weather changes quickly at high altitudes.
 On September 29th, Slumgullion Pass accumulated several inches of snow and became very slick.
 Please check with the Hinsdale County Sheriff's Office (970.944.2291) for current road conditions.

 All County roads are now open.
-Cinnamon and Engineer Passes are in good shape and ready for four wheel drive with high clearance.
+Cinnamon and Engineer Passes are closed occasionally for snow clearance but otherwise are in good shape and ready for four wheel drive with high clearance.
 Please be sure that you pull over and stop if someone behind you wants to pass on a mountain road.
 Common courtesy is the number one weapon against mountain traffic problems.